DiscordGuard/Docs/README.md

 # Docs

-Documentation for Guard Discord bot.
+Website for Guard Discord bot.
+Currently in development.